jeffqchen/VGAxSCART/README.md

 ## Assembly

-Solder in the SMD resistors onto the PCB.
+Solder the SMD resistors onto the PCB.

-Solder close the directional jumper:
+Close the directional jumper with solder:
 - Triangle: VGA to SCART
 - No triangle: SCART to VGA

 Insert the SCART header with its shielding into the top shell.
-Then fit the PCB without the VGA header in between the two rows of the contacts on the SCART
+Then fit the PCB without the VGA header in between the two rows of the contacts on the SCART header.

-Press the PCB inwards to hold it in place.
+Press the PCB inwards and downwards to hold it in place.
 Solder down two contacts on the SCART header to the PCB.

-Take out the assembly and go on soldering all the rest of the contacts on the SCART header onto the PCB.
-Then, solder in the VGA port.
+Take the assembly out of the shell and go on to solder all the rest of the contacts on the SCART header onto the PCB.
+Make sure the PCB is perpendicular to the bottom of the SCART header Then, solder in the VGA port.

 <img src="./Pics/03.jpg" width="300px" />

-Finally, fit the assembly into the top shell, and close the bottom shell with the top with two sets of M2x20mm screws and nuts.
+Finally, fit the assembly back into the top shell, and close the bottom shell with the top with two sets of M2x20mm screws and nuts.

 Note the screws travel in a slightly diagonal direction.
-Please pay attention to the direction when tightening the screws.
+Pay attention to the direction when tightening the screws.